kickenad/herodark/README.md

 # Build, Deploy and Test

-Before you can work with Matic's testnet, you need to request some tokens in your test accounts.
+Before you can work with BSC'S testnet, you need to request some tokens in your test accounts.
 To make this request type: `yarn faucet` This will request tokens for all 10 test accounts.
 You may have to run this command a few times to see the token balances get updated.
 It isn't necessary to wait until all accounts have tokens – the account labeled (0) is the account used to deploy contracts.
 Once you see a balance for this account, you can continue.

 Using a terminal (or command prompt), change to the folder containing the project files and type: `yarn start` This will run all the dev scripts in each project package.json.